 CSL has steadily increased its year-round presence with additional programming.
 Since 2002, CSL has annually presented the St. Louis Filmmakers Showcase, held in July, which highlights work made by filmmakers with St. Louis roots.
-In 2009, CSL launched an annual Classic French Film Festival, held in March.
-In 2008, CSL added the LGBTQ-focused QFest, held in April, to its lineup.
+In 2009, CSL launched an annual Classic French Film Festival, held in April.
+In 2008, CSL added the LGBTQ-focused QFest, held annually each spring, to its lineup.
 In 2013, CSL inaugurated free summer Filmmaking Camps for teens 12-18.
-CSL added another annual event in 2014 when it became the St. Louis producer of the 48 Hour Film Project, held in June.
+For six years from 2014 until 2019, CSL hosted another annual event when it became the St. Louis producer of the 48 Hour Film Project.
 In 2019, CSL introduced Golden Anniversaries, a fest that features films celebrating their 50th anniversaries.

 CSL also holds individual screenings, film series, and educational programs throughout the year, frequently collaborating with other St. Louis organizations such as Citygarden, St. Louis Science Center, Washington University's Film & Media Archive, Webster University Film Series, St. Louis Public Library, and Missouri History Museum.

 Between 25,000-31,000 patrons attend the international festival each year, and an additional 5,000-12,000 annually attend CSL’s other events.